CSA-OCP-GER/azure-machine-learning-bootcamp/README.md

 * [Azure Notebooks](https://notebooks.azure.com)
 * [`utils.py`](utils.py)

+If you are stuck, check out the [hints](hints/challenge_01.md)!

+## Challenge 2 - Advanced model training on Azure

+In this challenge, you'll be training a more advanced machine learning model on Azure.
+We'll be using the same dataset, but this time, we'll use Azure Batch AI for speeding up our training.

+Tools needed:
+* Notebook from Challenge 1

+If you are stuck, check out the [hints](hints/challenge_02.md)!

-## Challenge 2 - Model deployment on Azure
+## Challenge 3 - Model deployment on Azure

-In this second challenge, you'll be taking the model you've trained in the first challenge and deploy it to Azure Container Instances (ACI).
+In this third challenge, you'll be taking the model you've trained in the first or second challenge and deploy it to Azure Container Instances (ACI).
 Alternatively, you can deploy it to Azure Kubernetes Service (AKS).

+If you are stuck, check out the [hints](hints/challenge_03.md)!

-## Challenge 3 - Automated Machine Learning
+## Challenge 4 - Automated Machine Learning

 In this last challenge, you'll be using Automated Machine Learning to let Azure figure out which machine learning algorithm performs best on your dataset.

+If you are stuck, check out the [hints](hints/challenge_04.md)!

+## Further Challenges

+* Secure our model endpoint on ACI with an Authentication Key
+* Embed Application Insights into our model for monitoring